-Date of resolution March 24, 2023 Category and number of eligible persons (persons) Directors of the Company: 1 Number of stock acquisition rights (units) 12,008 (Note) 1 Class, description and number of underlying shares (shares) Common stock 12,008 (Notes) 2, 3 Amount to be paid upon exercise of stock acquisition rights (yen) No cash payment or contribution of assets is required.
-Exercise period of stock acquisition rights From April 11, 2023 to March 15, 2027 Issue price and the amount of capital stock to be increased by issuance of shares upon exercise of stock acquisition rights (yen) Issue price: to be determined based on the closing price of the Company's common stock in regular transactions on the Tokyo Stock Exchange on the date of allotment of stock acquisition rights.
-Amount of capital stock to be increased: to be determined based on the closing price of the Company's common stock in regular transactions on the Tokyo Stock Exchange on the date of allotment of stock acquisition rights.
-Conditions for the exercise of stock acquisition rights One third (1/3) of the units granted shall vest upon conclusion of each of the Annual General Meetings of Shareholders to be held in 2024, 2025 and 2026.
+Date of resolution March 24, 2023 Category and number of eligible persons (persons) Director of the Company: 1 Number of stock acquisition rights (units) 516,560 (Note) 1 Class, description and number of underlying shares (shares) Common stock 516,560 (Notes) 2, 3 Amount to be paid upon exercise of stock acquisition rights (yen) No cash payment or contribution of assets is required.
+Exercise period of stock acquisition rights From August 24, 2023 to March 15, 2027 Issue price and the amount of capital stock to be increased by issuance of shares upon exercise of stock acquisition rights (yen) Issue price: 1,244 \sim 2,814 Amount of capital stock to be increased: 622 \sim 1,407 Conditions for the exercise of stock acquisition rights Part of the units granted shall vest upon conclusion of each of the Annual General Meetings of Shareholders to be held in 2024, 2025 and 2026, with the remainder to vest based on a predefined performance achievement rate during the period up to the date of the Annual General Meeting of Shareholders to be held in 2026.
 Only directors (including former directors) may exercise stock acquisition rights.
 Specifically, the person must be a director of the Company at the time of the exercise to be eligible, and those who are no longer a director may exercise the stock acquisition rights only if they lose their position as a director due to retirement, resignation or dismissal (excluding punitive dismissal or any other event similar thereto), or death or disability, or when there is any other due reason specifically provided by the Board of Directors.
 Partial exercise of stock acquisition rights is not allowed.
 Assignment of stock acquisition rights Acquisition of stock acquisition rights by assignment shall require approval of the Board of Directors.
 Issuance of stock acquisition rights associated with the Company's restructuring Not applicable.